A warm welcome to our authors' site--thanks for visiting us.

 All those months, lying in a hospital bed, Joyce invented a regime for herself: as toxic chemicals pumped into her, she imagined packs of tiny Nosmos running through her veins—exuberantly barking—chasing away bad blood cells.

 Let’s cut to the chase: Joyce’s statistically tiny chance of a cure turned out, for her, to be one-hundred percent.
-It’s been twenty years since that diagnosis.
+It’s been more than two decades since that diagnosis.

 After that crisis, we moved away from writing articles and essays for magazines.
 Richard now writes fiction, mainly fantasy and mysteries, and Joyce is working on a memoir.
 One character, drawn from real life, keeps popping up: a Pembroke Welsh corgi, preternaturally smart, with soaring self-esteem.